explainers-by-googlers/cross-origin-storage/README.md

 ### Adding a description for each file apart from the hash

+To make manual COS management easier, one could imagine allowing developers to store a description together with the resource.
 Apps could reference to the same file identified by a unique hash using different descriptions.
 For example, an English site could refer to the [`g-2b-it-gpu-int4.bin`](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin) AI model as "Gemma AI model from Google", whereas another Spanish site could refer to it as "modelo de IA grande de Google".
-This information could in theory even be surfaced in the permission prompt.
-In practice, though, we fear attacks where sites set descriptions like "Click 'Accept' to prove that you are not a bot", which should never make it into a permission prompt.
-Further, the description could also be inaccurate or deceptive.

-Instead, we envision user agents to enrich permission prompts based on the hashes.
-For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the permission prompt and user agent settings UI.
+Instead, we envision user agents to enrich COS management UI based on the hashes.
+For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the user agent settings UI.

 ### Storing files without hashing